15077693d/oscaryiu.com/data/authors/default.md

 whatsapp: 85268486545
 ---

-I am an web3 engineer 💻 at the Hailstone Labs.
-My tech interests includes frontend development in react, smart contract development in solidty and mobile app development in react native.
+I am a web3 engineer 💻 at Hailstone Labs.
+My tech interests include frontend development in react, smart contract development in solidity and mobile app development in react native.

-I am responsibe for maintaining and developing new features in Platypus Finance dapp web interface.
-It is an innovative AMM stableswap platform with top10 TVL in Avalanche blockchain.
+I am responsible for maintaining and developing new features in the Platypus Finance web interface.
+It is an innovative AMM stable swap platform with top10 TVL in Avalanche blockchain.

-Apart from coding, My habbits are playing ⚽ and 🎷.
-I love the jazz fusion band called T-Square!!!!! takarajima is one of my favorite songs in their alburm.
+Apart from coding, My habits are playing ⚽ and 🎷.
+I love the jazz fusion band called T-Square!!!!! takarajima is one of my favorite songs in their album.

 Feel free to reach out to me if you have any questions or comments. 🎉